 Located 10 miles north of mainland Scotland, Orkney is an archipelago of 70 islands, 20 of which are inhabited.
 Like many islands, Orkney does not have mammals such as foxes, badgers, weasels and, until recently, stoats.
 This has allowed many species of ground-nesting birds and the Orkney vole, a distinct sub-species found nowhere else in the world, to thrive.

+Hen harriers and short-eared owls are often seen from the roads, while iconic species such as otters, puffins and white-tailed eagles delight visitors.
+Surrounded by sea, dolphins, seals and whales are also all frequently seen.
 In spring, red-throated divers dance displays on moorland lochans, the ancient landscape awakens with the calls of curlews, oystercatchers, redshanks and lapwings and the archipelago’s rugged cliffs come alive with the raucous chatter and pungent smell of thousands of breeding seabirds.

 Orkney's importance for its natural heritage is recognised through nationally and internationally designated protected sites which cover around 30% of the islands’ land area.
 There are also many wild patches remaining within the farmed landscape which help support an abundance of wildlife.